Delooping the functor calculus tower: Appendix

 (the relations with dotted circles are \lq\lq{}local\rq\rq{} in the sense that the trees outside the dotted circles are the same for left and right sides); and composition relations:

 To pass to $W_1O$, one adds the local relations from Figure~\ref{Fig:W1}.

 We need to show that the quotient map $WO(k)\to W_1O(k)$ is a weak equivalence.
 For $k=0$, both spaces are singletons.
-For $k=1$, the second space is a point, while the first is homotopy equivalent to $O(1)$ therefore is also contractible.
+For $k=1$, the second space is a point, while the first one is homotopy equivalent to $O(1)$ therefore is also contractible.
 We concentrate below on the case $k\geq 2$.
 We also need to show that $WO$ and $W_1O$ are Reedy cofibrant operads, or, equivalently, that $WO_{>0}$ and $W_1O_{>0}$ are cofibrant in the projective model structure, see Subsection~\ref{ss:ht2} or~\cite[Theorem II.8.4.12]{Fresse17}.
 The cofibrancy of $WO_{>0}$ is guaranteed by the fact that $O_{>0}$ is well-pointed and $\Sigma$-cofibrant, see~\cite{Boardman68}.
+Consider an increasing filtration $F_iWO(k)$, respectively $F_iW_1O(k)$, in $WO(k)$, respecticely $W_1O(k)$, by the number $i$ of vertices of the trees in $\textbf{tree}_k^{\geq 1}$.
+The map